All Episodes

 I mean, and this happens again and again.

-Um, what would be the top three things you'd tell him?
+All right, last question, Philip Haney, for you is if you could get the ear of the president, what would be the top three things you'd tell him?

 We can help you close valves that are open, and we can help you open valves that are closed.

-We can restore the information and let us help our colleagues in both the military and law enforcement do their job, and they will.
+We can restore the information, and let us help our colleagues in both the military and law enforcement do their job, and they will.

 You will be surprised how fast we could help turn things around if we're just given the opportunity to do it.

-Captain Hill, what would you say, Dolan?
+Captain Hill, what would you say to him?

 You're a top three.

-Yeah, I think the best um deterrent in the world is to show strength, and I think we're starting to do that.
+Yeah, I think the best deterrent in the world is to show strength.

-I'm really proud of that fact.
+And I'm really proud of that fact.

-Uh, the other would be when we send our men and women overseas to fight in our behalf, we have a responsibility to back them.
+The other would be when we send our men and women overseas to fight in our behalf, we have a responsibility to back them.

-And it's it's easy to see why if you do any research into the subject.
+It's easy to see why if you do any research into the subject.

 Thank you.